Aung San Suu Kyi trespasser incidents: 2009 visit and arrest

-The Burmese government requires all non-family overnight visitors to be registered and forbids overnight stays by foreigners.
+The Myanmar government requires all non-family overnight visitors to be registered and forbids overnight stays by foreigners.
 According to Aung San Suu Kyi and her assistants, he stayed there as an uninvited, unwelcomed guest.
 Yettaw's family later stated that he was "well-intentioned" and "unaware of the possible consequences."

-Yettaw left the house just before midnight (11:45 pm) on 4 May, the same day he arrived, although some accounts allege he left on 5 May.
+Yettaw left the house just before midnight (11:45 pm) on May 4, the same day he arrived, although some accounts allege he left on May 5.
 He then swam towards the home of the US Counselor, which shares a fence with Kanthaya Hospital.
 According to Burmese officials, Yettaw left behind "two black chadors, two black scarves, two long skirts, one red torch light, six color pencils in a plastic bag, three pairs of sunglasses, two signal lights, a pair of swimming glasses, one two-pin plug, two pieces of circuit wire, one recharger, a black bag with a zip in it that was used to keep the apparatuses, a plastic bag with a zip in it, two pairs of gray stockings, five parts of an English book, and a bag with pieces of torn paper sheets in it."
-At 5 AM on 5 May Yettaw was apprehended by police near the International Business Center on the lake's west bank, less than 100 feet from the US counselor's home.
+At 5 AM on May 5, Yettaw was apprehended by police near the International Business Center on the lake's west bank, less than 100 feet from the US counselor's home.